ymer/scriptlist/README.md

-## collection of scripts
+## Collection of scripts

 Finished, half-finished or in production.
 Provide as much detail as possible, including links to the scripts.
-If these are not currently sharable, just a description of them and contact info is good.
+If these are not currently sharable, just include a short description and provide contact information.
 <br><br>

 ### Munge sumstats